Andrettin/Wyrmsun/readme.txt

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.
+- Removed the "Larger Popup Font" option, as its purpose is largely fulfilled by the 2x scaling option.
-- Added a "Territories" minimap mode.
+- Added "Territories" minimap mode.
 Press TAB to toggle through the minimap modes.
-- Removed the "Larger Popup Font" option, as its purpose is largely fulfilled by the 2x scaling option.
+- Added minimap mode with the territories of each settlement.

 -----------------------------------------------------------------------
 - 3.5.4